 The U.S.’s largest and most enigmatic state finally gets its due on this debut expedition cruise, which brings you to Alaska during the desirable summertime.
 You’ll also visit during the peak of Alaska’s salmon running season while enjoying balmy temperatures perfect for experiencing a melting pot of cultures and rugged landscapes, from rainforests to crystalline waterfalls to awe-inspiring fjords.
 What’s more, you’ll explore Petersburg’s Norwegian flourishes and learn about the indigenous communities of Sitka and Wrangell.
 Along the way, photograph glaciers, mountains, and wildlife — including bears, whales, moose, and more! — as you immerse yourself in the natural extremes of this unique American outpost.

 Your 12-night voyage from Anchorage to Vancouver takes place on the m/s Roald Amundsen, a luxurious “floating university” staffed with an Expedition Team of handpicked experts in geology, photography, biology, and more, who will amplify your adventures with their regional knowledge, scientific expertise, and friendly insight.
 While other travel companies offer shorter itineraries and visit less ports, Vantage offers you a true expedition along Alaska’s wild coastline on the industry's finest expedition vessel and an array of Cultural Discoveries that will reveal the state’s fascinating multicultural heritage.
-Add on an extension to Denali for even more adventure and wildlife!

 With “north to the future” as its motto, Alaska was admitted to the union in 1959, and on this unforgettable expedition, you’ll see why this state remains a land of promise.